Germany should be proud to have Sane, says Tah

 Leroy Sane is the future of Germany's national team and they should be proud to have him available, Bayer Leverkusen's Jonathan Tah has said.

-Manchester City star Sane has enjoyed a superb season under Pep Guardiola, winning the Carabao Cup in February and looking almost certain to become a Premier League champion.
+Manchester City star Sane has enjoyed a superb season under Pep Guardiola, winning the EFL Cup in February and looking almost certain to become a Premier League champion.

 Tah, a team-mate of Sane's at youth level and with the senior international side, says Germany are lucky to have him.